mccnick/MovieMagnet/README.md

 ## Demo

 - A demonstration video of Movie Magnet is available for viewing.
 It showcases the app's capabilities and user interface.
-- [Watch the demo video here](https://drive.google.com/file/d/1y7Od1rRmp6tVQmu3a-cz0oVwLy3YiD5V/view?usp=drive_link). (make sure to select 1080p!)
+- [Watch the demo video here](https://www.youtube.com/watch?v=UgWozo1h0V0).
+Make sure to select 4K resolution for the best viewing experience!

 ## Awards